bartificer/programming-by-stealth/docs/pbs34.md

 });
 ```

 Remember that the fixture gets reset after every test, not after every assertion, so, each test starts by calling the function under test on the fixture.
 Again, the structure of my tests was very much dictated by the documentation for the function.
-First, I test the function without any options specified to check that its default behaviour is as expected, then I test each option listed in the documentation in turn, defining a separate test for each.
+First, I test the function without any options specified to check that its default behaviour is as expected.
+Then I test each option listed in the documentation in turn, defining a separate test for each.

 Also notice the use of jQuery within the various assertions to determine whether or not the DOM was altered as required.